Oldsmobile 88: Third generation (1957–1958)

 A revised instrument panel was highlighted by a new deep-dish steering wheel with "horn bars" replacing the long-standing horn ring still common during that period.
+The "Trans-Portable" radio was a new option, which could be removed from the instrument panel through the glove compartment and used as a portable.

-Despite an economic recession that cut into new car sales industry wide, and especially affected the medium-priced car market that Olds competed in, Oldsmobile saw only a slight decline in sales for 1958 and even rose in industry standings to fourth-place behind the "Low-Priced Three" of Chevrolet, Ford and Plymouth, while surpassing a now-floundering sister division Buick on the sales charts for the first time in many years.
-Oldsmobile was also way ahead of other middle-priced competitors such as sister division Pontiac, Mercury, Dodge and Chrysler, along with Ford Motor Company's all-new and ill-fated Edsel, and Chrysler Corporation's DeSoto - the latter two nameplates of which would fade into oblivion within the next three years.
+Despite an economic recession that cut into new-car sales industry wide, and especially affected the medium-priced car market that Oldsmobile competed in, the company saw only a slight decline in sales for 1958, and even rose in industry standings to fourth place behind the "Low-Priced Three" of Chevrolet, Ford and Plymouth, while surpassing a now-floundering sister division Buick on the sales charts for the first time in many years.
+Oldsmobile was also way ahead of other mid-priced competitors such as sister division Pontiac, Mercury, Dodge and Chrysler (which had calved off Imperial as a separate marque), along with Ford Motor Company's all-new and ill-fated Edsel, and Chrysler Corporation's DeSoto, the latter fading into oblivion within the next three years.

 Fourth generation (1959–1960)

+1959

 All Oldsmobiles were completely restyled for 1959, with the 88 series given longer, lower and wider styling on a GM B-body chassis.
 The 88 shared its appearance with the top-model Oldsmobile 98.
 Styling highlights for the new models, promoted as the "Linear Look," included six-window styling on four-door pillared sedans, glassy semi-fastback rooflines on Holiday coupes and flat-blade rooflines with thin windshield and C-pillars on Holiday sedans which created a large open greenhouse effect.
 Two-door hardtops were called "Holiday Scenicoupes," whereas four-door hardtops were called "Holiday Sport Sedans."
 While many 1959 model cars featured bigger and sharper fins, Olds flattened theirs horizontally and reduced chrome from 1958 for a much cleaner look.
 Wheelbases on 88 models increased by one inch to 123 in.

-A larger, 394 cubic-inch Rocket V8 with four-barrel carburation rated at 315 hp was standard on the Super 88.
+A larger, 394 cubic-inch Rocket V8 with four-barrel carburetion rated at 315 hp was standard on the Super 88.
 The lower-priced Dynamic 88 retained the two-barrel 265 hp 371 cubic-inch '57–58 Rocket V8, with a 300 hp four-barrel version optional.
 An unusual feature was the what was called the "Safety-Spectrum Speedometer", in which the bar that is used the measure the speed is green from 0-35 mph, amber at 35-65 mph, and red at speeds above 65 mph.

+1960

 A simpler but bold new grille and revised rear design with even flatter, horizontal tailfins and new taillights highlighted the 1960 makeover.
 Power for Super 88 models remained the same, while Dynamic 88s had their 371 ci Rocket V8 detuned to 240 hp, where a lower compression ratio accommodated lower-priced regular gasoline.
 Other changes included a revised instrument panel and a slimmer transmission tunnel for improved interior space.